linux-test-project/ltp/doc/developers/writing_tests.rst

 and/or command line parameters, it prints additional information into the stdout and reports overall success/failure via the exit value.

-Tests are generally placed under the :master:`testcases/` directory.
+Tests are generally placed under the :master:`testcases` directory.
 Everything that is a syscall or (slightly confusingly) libc syscall wrapper, goes under :master:`testcases/kernel/syscalls/`.